ASura12/Enterprise-Network-Infrastructure/README.md

 The environment was built using **VMware Workstation Pro** for virtualization and **Cisco Packet Tracer** for network topology design.

+## 🎯 Project Summary

+This project was independently designed and implemented to demonstrate enterprise-level Windows Server administration and Cisco networking skills.
+The objective was to simulate a real-world organizational environment by integrating Active Directory, DNS, DHCP, Group Policy, secure file sharing, and VLAN-based networking.
+The implementation emphasizes practical system administration, network configuration, centralized management, and troubleshooting techniques commonly used in enterprise IT environments.

 ---

 ## Features